genesiscommunitysuccess/docs/docs/tutorials/building-an-application/extending-trade-view.md

 ## Extend the new view

-The positions app already has a view from running AppGen.
+The Positions app already has a view from running AppGen.
 Let's now extend this to join reference tables and supply joined fields.

 We'll join to the INSTRUMENT and COUNTERPARTY tables so our view can serve up their fields as needed.